Exploring the Alphabet of English Idioms: A Journey through ‘N’

 Justifications:

 This is an idiom because it refers to someone who is no longer young, not literally a chicken or springtime.
-The phrase uses "spring chicken" to refer to youthfulness, and its negation implies the loss of that quality over time, making it a figurative expression.
+The idiom uses "spring chicken" to refer to youthfulness, and its negation implies the loss of that quality over time, making it a figurative expression.

 Origin: